counterfactual/monorepo/packages/node/README.md

 We have [some diagrams](./docs/diagram.md) explaining the Node's architecture and control flow.

+## Supported Asset Types

+Currently the `Node` supports asset types of ETH and ERC20.
+The list of asset types can be retrieved by calling the function `getSupportedAssetTypes` from the `Node` package.

 ## Apps and OutcomeTypes

 Each application that is installed in a channel has an `OutcomeType` that defines when the app reaches a terminal state and is about to be uninstalled how the funds allocated to it will be distributed.